Differentiable Programming and Neural Differential Equations

 @grad dot(xs, ys) = dot(data(xs), data(ys)), Δ -> (Δ .* ys, Δ .* xs)

 Note that this also allows utilizing intermediates of the forward pass within the reverse pass.
-This is seen in the definition of the pullback of meanpool:
+This is seen in the definition of the pullback of meanpool

-y, Δ -> (nobacksies(:meanpool, NNlib.∇meanpool(data.((Δ, y, x))..., pdims; kw...)), nothing)
+@grad function meanpool(x, pdims::PoolDims; kw...) y = meanpool(data(x), pdims; kw...) y, Δ -> (nobacksies(:meanpool, NNlib.∇meanpool(data.((Δ, y, x))..., pdims; kw...)), nothing) end

-where the derivative makes use of not only x, but also y so that the meanpool does not need to be re-calculated.
+where the derivative makes use of not only x

-Using this style, Tracker.jl moves forward, building up the value and closures for the backpass and then recursively pulls back the input Δ to receive the derivative.
+Using this style, Tracker.jl moves forward, building up the value and closures for the backpass and then recursively pulls back the input Δ

 Source-to-Source AD

-Given our previous discussions on performance, you should be horrified with how this approach handles scalar values.
-Each TrackedReal holds as Tracked{T} which holds a Call, not a Call{F,As<:Tuple}, and thus it's not strictly typed.
+, and thus it's not strictly typed.
 Because it's not strictly typed, this implies that every single operation is going to cause heap allocations.
 If you measure this in PyTorch, TensorFlow Eager, Tracker, etc. you get around 500ns-2ms of overhead.
-This means that a 2ns + operation becomes... >500ns!
-Oh my!
+This means that a 2ns +

 This is not the only issue with tracing.
 Another issue is that the trace is value-dependent, meaning that every new value can build a new trace.
 Thus one cannot easily JIT compile a trace because it'll be different for every gradient calculation (you can compile it, but you better make sure the compile times are short!).
 Lastly, the Wengert list can be much larger than the code itself.
-For example, if you trace through a loop that is for i in 1:100000, then the trace will be huge, even if the function is relatively simple.
-This is directly demonstrated in the JAX "how it works" slide:
+For example, if you trace through a loop that is for i in 1:100000

-To avoid these issues, another version of reverse-mode automatic differentiation is source-to-source transformations.
-In order to do source code transformations, you need to know how to transform all language constructs via the reverse pass.
-This can be quite difficult (what is the "adjoint" of lock?), but when worked out this has a few benefits.
+?), but when worked out this has a few benefits.
 First of all, you do not have to track values, meaning stack-allocated values can stay on the stack.
 Additionally, you can JIT compile one backpass because you have a single function used for all backpasses.
 Lastly, you don't need to unroll your loops!
 Instead, which each branch you'd need to insert some data structure to recall the values used from the forward pass (in order to invert in the right directions).
 However, that can be much more lightweight than a tracking pass.

-This can be a difficult problem to do on a general programming language.
+This can be a difficult problem to do in a general programming language.
 In general it needs a strong programmatic representation to use as a compute graph.
 Google's engineers did an analysis when choosing Swift for TensorFlow and narrowed it down to either Swift or Julia due to their internal graph structures.
 Thus, it should be no surprise that the modern source-to-source AD systems are Zygote.jl for Julia, and Swift for TensorFlow in Swift.
 Additionally, older AD systems, like Tampenade, ADIFOR, and TAF, all for Fortran, were source-to-source AD systems.

 Derivation of Reverse Mode Rules: Adjoints and Implicit Function Theorem